jkempf42/kube-volttron/README.md

 is a future enhancement.

 - Once your Volttron Central is deployed, move to your gateway node and follow the directions in the `README.md` file to deploy the gateway node.

+## Versions

+The following versions of software packages were used to build kube-volttron.
+Your mileage may vary if you choose to use different versions:

+- operating system: Ubuntu 20.04
+- wireguard: wireguard-tools 1.0.20200513
+- kubeadm: 1.24.0
+- kubectl: 1.24.0
+- kubelet: 1.24.0
+- kubernetes-cni:  0.8.7
+- cri-tools: 1.23.0
+- containerd: 1.5.9
+- flannel: 0.17.0
+- multus: 3.8

 ## Notes on the suitability of kube-volttron for production deployment.